drmcbride12/tictactoepython/README.md

    ```
    python tic_tac_toe.py
    ```
-5. Choose your preferred game mode: Easy or Hard.
-6. Enter the row and column numbers when prompted to make your moves.
+5. Enter the row and column numbers when prompted to make your moves.
-7. Enjoy the game and try to outwit the AI!
+6. Enjoy the game and try to outwit the AI!

 ## Requirements